carpentries/docs.carpentries.org/source/resources/general/glossary.md

     individual who is in the process of being certified as an Instructor.

 Instructor Trainer
-    community member who has been trained and certified to teach Instructor Training; they also host teaching demonstrations, attend Instructor Trainer meetings, and teach Instructor Training Bonus Modules.
+    community member who has been trained and certified to teach Instructor Training; they also host teaching demonstrations and attend Instructor Trainer meetings.

 Instructor Trainer Training
     training in how to teach Instructor Training; a necessary step to complete Instructor Trainer checkout and certification.